toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 "FirstValue"

-So now in above code we can see that firstValueFrom method takes the observable value and check for empty and undefined value and we can use default value in case if the observable return empty value and we can use another value after ?? if the value returns undefined.
+So now in the above code, we can see that firstValueFrom method takes the observable value and check for empty and undefined value and we can use the default value in case the observable return an empty value and we can use another value after ?? if the value returns undefined.

 This way we can handle the empty and undefined values.